stefanschenk/eslint-plugin-testcafe-extended/README.md

 ## Installation

-First of all, you need `eslint` installed.
+First of all, you need [ESLint](https://eslint.org). installed.
 And to install this plugin, run:

 ```
 npm install --save-dev eslint-plugin-testcafe-extended